a20351766/mchain1.2/docs/source/write_first_app.rst

 Additional Resources
 --------------------

-The `Hyperledger Fabric Node SDK repo <https://github.com/hyperledger/fabric-sdk-node>`__ is an excellent resource for deeper documentation and sample code.
-You can also consult the Fabric community and component experts on `Hyperledger Rocket Chat <https://chat.hyperledger.org/home>`__.
+The `Hyperledger Mchain Node SDK repo <https://github.com/hyperledger/mchain-sdk-node>`__ is an excellent resource for deeper documentation and sample code.
+You can also consult the Mchain community and component experts on `Hyperledger Rocket Chat <https://chat.hyperledger.org/home>`__.

 ..
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/